wiktor090/Encryptor/README.txt

-# Szyfrator-9000-Beta
+# Encryptor
+Encryptor is a program written by me and the Group Which is led by "Scooon" We fix bugs and fix bugs every week on Wednesdays

-Password To "Szyfrator 9000" is = weksel
+Password To "Encryptor" is = weksel